tychonievich/graphics/markdown/hw0.md

     If you find another library you like, let me know and I'll see if I can easily get it on my compiling test server.

     Remember, if you use a C-language header (like libpng or miniz) but are writing C++, you'll need to put an `extern "C" { ... }`{.c} block around the `#include`{.c}

+    > The testing server currently runs clang 6.0.
+    > gcc 8.2 is also installed and can be switched to if a version compatibility issue is identified.

 C#
 :   The relevant class is `System.Drawing.Bitmap`{.cs}, along with it's `setPixel`{.cs} and `save`{.cs} methods